-When you file Chapter 7 bankruptcy and you have a car loan, you must indicate in your bankruptcy paperwork whether you intend to keep the car or give it back.
-If you want to keep it, you have to pay for it, and one of the ways you can do so is to enter into a new contract with the lender in a process known as reaffirming the car loan.
+When you file for Chapter 7 bankruptcy, and you have a car loan, you must indicate in your bankruptcy paperwork whether you intend to keep the car or give it back.
+If you want to keep it, you’ll have to pay for it, and one of the ways you can do so is to enter into a new contract with the lender in a process known as reaffirming the car loan.

-(To learn about your other options for car loans in bankruptcy, see Your Car in Chapter 7 Bankruptcy.)
+(To learn about other car options in bankruptcy, see Chapter 7 Bankruptcy and Your Car.)

-When you take out a loan to buy a car, you give the lender a security interest in your car.
-What this means is that if you stop paying on the car, the lender can take the car to satisfy the debt if you stop paying on it.
+When you take out a loan to buy a car, you give the lender a security interest—or a lien—in the vehicle.
+The lien allows the lender to take the vehicle to satisfy the debt if you stop paying on it.

-When you reaffirm a car loan in bankruptcy, you sign an agreement with the lender that you will continue to pay for the car as if you had not filed bankruptcy, in exchange for keeping the car.
-To reaffirm a car loan, you must be able to show the court that the car is necessary and that the payment is reasonable.
-You must also be able to show that the car payment is not an undue hardship on your household (you’ll still be able to afford the necessities of life).
+When you reaffirm a car loan in bankruptcy, you sign an agreement with the lender that you will continue to pay for the car as if you had not filed bankruptcy in exchange for keeping it.
+To reaffirm a car loan, you must be able to show the court that the vehicle is necessary and that the payment is reasonable.
+You must also be able to show that the car payment isn’t an undue hardship on your household (you’ll still be able to afford the necessities of life).

 The benefits of reaffirmation include:

-Reaffirmation does have a major drawback, however.
-If you reaffirm the loan and miss payments after your bankruptcy is over, you will be liable for the loan.
-That means that if the lender repossesses the car and sells it at auction, you will be responsible for any deficiency balance and the auction fees.
-If you don't reaffirm the loan and surrender the vehicle, however, you are not liable for a deficiency balance -- it is wiped out in the bankruptcy.
-(Learn more about deficiency balances after car respossession.)
+Reaffirmation does have a significant drawback, however.
+If you reaffirm the loan and miss payments after your bankruptcy is over, you’ll be liable for the loan, including any deficiency balance remaining after the lender repossesses the car and sells it at auction.
+If you don't reaffirm the loan and surrender the vehicle, however, you won’t be liable for a deficiency balance—it will be wiped out in the bankruptcy.
+(Learn more about deficiency balances after car repossession.)

 Example.
-Tricia reaffirmed the loan on her car in Chapter 7.
-Six months after her Chapter 7 discharge, Tricia defaulted on her payments.
-When the lender repossessed the car, Tricia owed $10,000.
+Chloe reaffirmed the loan on her car in Chapter 7.
+Six months after her Chapter 7 discharge, Chloe defaulted on her payments.
+When the lender repossessed the car, Chloe owed $10,000.
 The lender sold the car at auction for $6,000 and incurred $300 in auction fees.
-Tricia is responsible for the $4,000 deficiency balance plus the auction fees.
+Chloe is responsible for the $4,000 deficiency balance plus the auction fees.